 Sieve the flour into a medium bowl, add the nut powder, and mix.
 With a hand mixer, whisk butter and sugar until fluffy.
 Add the yolks, vanilla sugar, and salt.
-Whisk together, and when all is incorporated, att the powders and mix it starting to form a dough.
+Whisk together, and when all is incorporated, add the powders and mix it starting to form a dough.
 You can finish off the kneading process by hand, so you wouldn’t over mix.
-At first, the texture would be sandy, then bigger chunks, and at that stage finish it by hand or give it another 5 to 10 seconds in the standing mixer.
+At first, the texture would be sandy, then bigger chunks, and at that stage finish it by hand or give it another five to ten seconds in the standing mixer.

 Half the dough, create a thick disc from each half, cover with plastic wrap and chill in the fridge for one hour.
 Optional: chill it overnight and take it out of the fridge half an hour before you start working with it for an easier forming process.

 Meanwhile, heat the oven to 180℃.
-After 15 minutes and when the oven is hot, take the pan off the freezer and bake the cookies for 11-13 minutes until the edges are slightly golden.
+After 15 minutes and when the oven is hot, take the pan off the freezer and bake the cookies for 9-11 minutes until the edges are slightly golden.
 Be careful when you take them out of the oven, the consistency is very soft, I accidentally dropped the pan and some of them cracked, but fear not!
 We have vanilla powdered sugar to cover our mistakes.
-After the cookies are set (wait around 5-10 minutes), dust them with the powdered sugar, when they are still warm.
+After the cookies are set (wait around 5-10 minutes), drop them into the powdered sugar when they are still warm and toss them in there gently.
 Wait for them to set 10 more minutes, and now they are ready to eat!